numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

         - in this case they land on a number each
         - so when we record them in a matrix it will be a 1x2 matrix: [2 1]

-    - Applying this transformation to a vector:
+    - Applying this transformation to a non-basis vector:
         - imagine a linear transformation that takes i-hat to 1 and j-hat to -2
-        - to follow an original vector of coordinates [4, 3], we can break it into 4i-hat + 3j-hat (since the basis vectors have a unit of 1)
+        - to follow an original vector of coordinates [4, 3], we can break it into 4i-hat + 3j-hat, since the basis vectors have a unit of 1
-        - after the transformation, due to linearity the vector will be 4 * [where i-hat lands (1)], plus 3 * [where j-hat lands (-2)], so 4 * 1  +  3 * (-2), so 4 + (-6), resulting in -2
+        - due to linearity, after the transformation the vector will be 4 * where i-hat lands, plus 3 * where j-hat lands, so 4 * 1  +  3 * (-2), adding to 4 + (-6), and resulting in -2
-        - just like where j-hat landed! (the original vector was longer and diagonal to j-hat)
+        - it lands in -2, just like where j-hat landed! (note: the original vector was longer and diagonal to j-hat)

     - Numerical operations:
         - when we do this calculation purely numerically, it's a matrix vector multiplication
         - we multiply a 1x2 matrix by a vector [1 -2] * [4, 3] = 4 * 1 + 3 * (-2)
-        - and it's just like taking the dot product of two vectors [1, -2] * [4, 3]
+        - this is like taking the dot product of two vectors [1, -2] · [4, 3]
         - so there is a nice association between 1x2 (2D -> 1D) matrices and 2D vectors
         - we can tilt the numerical representation of a vector on its side to get the associated matrix, or tip the matrix back up to get the associated vector
-        - so there is a connection between linear transformations that take vectors to numbers, and vectors THEMSELVES!
+        - which means that there is a connection between:
+            - linear transformations that take 2D vectors to 1D numbers (represented by 1x2 matrices)
+            - and vectors THEMSELVES!

 - Another way to see the connection:
     - Define a linear transformation from 2D to 1D:
         - let's say we didn't know that a dot product relates to projection
         - place a numberline copy diagonally in space, with 0 at the origin